FeralCompany/FeralCompany/README.md

 No specific support is provided for [LethalConfig](https://thunderstore.io/c/lethal-company/p/AinaVT/LethalConfig/), however all configurations are updated in real-time when changed via LethalConfig.
 No restarting necessary.

+## Contribution

+If you are interested in contributing to this project, please view the [Contribution Guidelines](https://github.com/FeralCompany/FeralCompany/blob/main/CONTRIBUTING.md).